roboto-ai/robologs-ros-actions/actions/run_yolov8_images/README.md

 # run_yolov8_images

-This Action runs the yolov8 object detector on a folder of images.
+This Action runs the YOLOv8 object detector on a folder of images.

+For each processed folder with images, it generates a detections.json file with bounding box or segmentation annotations.
+Additionally, it can provide annotated output videos.

 ## Getting started